vances678/delo/README.txt

 - TEST_RESULTS.txt              # output from running tests (IMPORTANT)

 >>> BUILD INSTRUCTIONS
+- A c compiler (gcc, clang, cc, cl, clang-cl) must be installed on your system to compile delo programs
 - Rust must be installed on your system to build the delo compiler.
 If not installed, download and run the installer from https://rust-lang.org/tools/install/
 - This project was tested with rustc version 1.91.0 (f8297e351 2025-10-28)
 - The following commands should be run from the root directory (delo/)